MadanThangavelu/madanthangavelu.github.io/_posts/2020-05-20-REST-is-not-a-standard.markdown

 Representational State Transfer (REST) was an architectural proposal of how to use the 3 HTTP components (uri, header, body) to create some uniformity when building business applications that represent server state on the client.

-REST was introduced In 2000 by Roy fielding as part of a PHD thesis.

 ##### Theoretical Principles